Is Your Skincare Routine Causing More Harm Than Good?

 • Retinol + Vitamin C: Can cause excessive irritation when used together.

-• AHA/BHA + Niacinamide: Can neutralize each other, reducing effectiveness.
+• AHA/BHA + Niacinamide: Can neutralise each other, reducing effectiveness.

 • Niacinamide + Hyaluronic Acid: Works well for hydration and skin barrier repair.